Massachusetts Institute of Technology

 • High-efficiency cogeneration process that uses one fuel (natural gas) to produce two types of energy (electric and thermal)

-• Upgraded plant will run entirely on natural gas except in emergencies and testing situations
+• Upgraded to run entirely on natural gas except in emergencies and testing situations

 • Best Available Control Technology (BACT) incorporated

-• Boilers converted to burn either natural gas or #2 fuel oil, eliminating the use of #6 oil on campus
+• Backup boilers now burn either natural gas or #2 fuel oil (converted to entirely eliminate the use of #6 oil on campus)

-• Rooftop system will capture rainwater for use in the facility’s cooling towers, easing the burden on the city storm water system; storm water on the perimeter site area will be captured by rain gardens and through groundwater recharge
+• Rooftop system captures rainwater for use in the facility’s cooling towers, easing the burden on the city storm water system; storm water on the perimeter site area is captured by rain gardens and through groundwater recharge

 Map